Akul-AI/akulai/docs/create_plugins.md

 # AkulAI Plugins

 The AkulAI class allows for the use of plugins to extend its functionality.
-Plugins can be written in both Python and JavaScript and are located in the "plugins" directory.
+Plugins can be written in both Python and JavaScript and are located in the `plugins` directory.

 ## Creating a Plugin
 To create a plugin, simply create a new folder in the "plugins" directory with the desired behavior.
 Add a file in it.
 The file should be named with the name of the plugin and the file extension of either .py, .pl, or .js.